Lakad Gunita 2019: Historical Buildings in UP Diliman

 Melchor Hall.
-The College of Engineering, it was built after the war in 1952.
+The College of Engineering was built after the war in 1952.
 Adjacent to Malcom Hall’s elongated East-West location.
-Melchor Hall is a Modernist style with wide open space, ground floor has no rooms just columns.
-Its flooring are are patterned after Engineering terms like the image of beams, geodetic tools.
-Initially the building has a roof deck, back then it was great to look at the structure with open air.
-But roof deck was not a good idea, it cracks the concrete due to heat and rain, eventually the structure blew and hassle to maintain.
+Melchor Hall is a Modernist style with wide open space, the ground floor has no rooms, just columns.
+Its flooring is patterned after Engineering terms like the image of beams, geodetic tools.
+Initially the building had a roof deck, back then it was great to look at the structure with open air.
+But the roof deck was not a good idea, it cracked the concrete due to heat and rain, eventually the structure blew and was a hassle to maintain.
 The building is made of metal steel encased with concrete.

 The current home of the College of Engineering.
 It was inaugurated in 1952 and designed by Architect Cesar Homero Rosales Concio.
 Its architecture design mirrors that of Palma Hall at the opposite side of the Academic Oval.
 The building was named Melchor Hall in 1963 to honor UP alumnus Colonel Alejandro Melchor, a former Undersecretary of National Defense and a member of the UP Board of Regents.

 The sundial was a project of Alumni engineers, it was initially installed in front of Melchor Hall, but later when the Acacia trees matured through the years, the Sundial’s purpose was covered by shades of Acacia trees.
 Eventually they moved the sundial in a different location.